-An appointment reserved for use in temporary employment pools and may be established at any percent of full time for up to a two-year duration.
-A subsequent floater appointment may be established for up to a two-year duration after a break in service of at least 120 consecutive calendar days.
+An floater appointment is an appointment reserved for use in temporary employment pools and may be established at any percent of full time for up to a two-years duration.
+A subsequent two-year floater appointment may be established for up to a two-year duration after a break in service of at least 120 consecutive calendar days.

-An appointee in a floater appointment may be scheduled to work or not, as determined by the University.
-An appointee may be released at any time at the discretion of the University; however, the appointee must be notified of an early release in writing by the University.
+Employees holdingAn appointee in a floater appointment may be scheduled to work or not, as determined by the University.
+An appointee may be released at any time at the discretion of the University, who will notify the employee of the release in writing; however, the appointee must be notified of an early release in writing by the University.
 A floater appointment will automatically terminate on the last day of the appointment unless there is an earlier separation or formal extension of the appointment in writing.